 Kids Bedtime Song Lyrics Prompts: 10 Lullaby Templates

-10 copy-ready bedtime lullaby prompts — moon and stars, counting sheep, cuddly bear, parent whisper, forest creatures, sweet-dreams adventure, sleepy boat, tiny fingers piano, rain on the window, dreamy spaceship.
+10 copy-ready bedtime lullaby prompts for Suno v5.5 — moon and stars, counting sheep, cuddly bear, parent whisper, forest creatures, sleepy boat, piano fingers, rain on the window, dreamy spaceship.
+Tuned to the 60-70 BPM sleep range.

 Bedtime lullabies are deceptively hard.
 AI defaults either to nursery-rhyme bounce (which wakes kids up) or to abstract “sleep tight, my love” pap that has no real images.
-The fix is to give the prompt one concrete sleepy-world setting (the moon, a forest, a small boat, the rain on the window), restrict the tempo and breath, and forbid stimulating words like “jump,” “run,” “loud.”
-Below are 10 lullaby templates tuned for ages 0–6, each with a different sleepy world.
+The fix is to give the prompt one concrete sleepy-world setting (the moon, a forest, a small boat, the rain on the window), restrict the tempo and breath, and forbid stimulating words like “jump,” “run,” and “loud.”
+Below are 10 lullaby templates tuned for ages 0-6, each with a different sleepy world, written to feed straight into Suno v5.5 (the default model for paid plans since its March 26, 2026 release).

 The structure these lyrics actually use